Slvr-one/Slvr-one/README.md

 <p align="center">
     <b>Welcome to my page!</b><br><br>
     <i>
-        I'm Dvir.<br>
+        I'm Dvir, A DevOps Engineer.<br>
-        A DevOps Engineer, with a passion for building and maintaining scalable,<br>
-        reliable and robust systems.<br>
+        With a passion for building and maintaining scalable, reliable and robust systems.<br>
         I am proficient in a variety of technologies including Kubernetes, Docker, AWS, and Terraform.<br>
         I am always looking for new challenges and opportunities to learn and grow.<br> Confident that I have the skills and experience to be a valuable asset to any team.<br>